loganE/ros-install-osx/README.md

 If you are getting permission errors when you `sudo uninstall` pip packages, see [Issue #11](https://github.com/mikepurvis/ros-install-osx/issues/11) and [this StackOverflow Q&A](http://stackoverflow.com/a/35051066/2653356).

-### El Capitan support

-The `install` script may not work as smoothly in OS X El Capitan.
-Here are some pointers, tips, and hacks to help you complete the installation.
-This list was compiled based on the discussion in [Issue #12](https://github.com/mikepurvis/ros-install-osx/issues/12).

 #### library not found for -ltbb